 It’s well-built, reliable, easy to transport, and well priced.
 All in all, it’s an outstanding ground blind.

-The Big Cat 350 – The best overall ground blind available this year
+The Big Cat 350 – The best overall ground blind available in 2021

 Sharpshaft: Read our review of the Big Cat 350.